Embedding strategies for business data - why generic models fall short

 Start with 512 tokens per chunk and 50-100 tokens of overlap.
 Research on chunking strategies shows this balances context with precision for most business data.

 Your content type drives the optimal approach.
+NVIDIA benchmarks found page-level chunking achieves the highest accuracy (64.8%) with the lowest variance across document types, particularly for PDFs and formatted documents.
 Financial documents with dense information?
 Smaller chunks around 250 tokens work better, letting you pinpoint specific details.
 Long-form analysis where context matters?
 Push toward 1,024 tokens to maintain coherent meaning.

 The overlap prevents you from cutting sentences or concepts in half.
 When one chunk ends mid-thought and the next begins with a fragment, retrieval suffers.